gustwindjs/gustwind/htmlisp/evolution-plan.md

 This feature is realistic, but it is a parser project, not a small ergonomic patch.

+Current decision:

+- defer to a separate future design note or RFC if real template pain justifies parser work later
+- do not treat this as unfinished work for the current evolution plan

 #### 8. Interpolation Syntax

 ##### Candidate Syntax